 Board of Directors

-Canadian Pharmacists Association (CPhA) Chair and Representative
+Canadian Pharmacists Association (CPhA) PAS Representative

 Robyn was born and raised in Prince Albert, Saskatchewan.
 She completed her BSP in 2015 from the University of Saskatchewan.
 Robyn began her career in pharmacy as an assistant and is now a pharmacist at the Medi-Center Pharmacy in Prince Albert.
 As a clinical outreach pharmacist, Robyn works with the Wellness Wheel, an inter-professional team that works in rural and First Nations communities across Saskatchewan.
 The Wellness Wheel provides HIV, Hepatitis C and chronic disease care to their patients.
 She works with many other health professionals from infectious disease specialists to epidemiologists and family physicians.
 Also, in collaboration with local RNs, Robyn leads HIV pre-exposure prophylaxis (PrEP) programs in communities and a regular diabetes clinic with an NP.